Look Out for Fake Invoices Aimed at Businesses and Other Organizations

 This is a solicitation for the order of goods or services, or both, and not a bill, invoice, or statement of account due.
 You are under no obligation to make any payments on account of this offer unless you accept this offer.

 Minnesota’s Consumer Fraud Act also has a specific provision addressing fake invoices.
-That statute prohibits any person from soliciting payment of money “by any statement or invoice, or any writing that could reasonably be interpreted as a statement or invoice,” for unordered merchandise or unordered or unperformed services.
+That statute prohibits any person from soliciting payment of money “by any statement or invoice, or any writing that could reasonably be interpreted as a statement or invoice,” for unordered merchandise, unordered services, or unperformed services.

 A Word About Unordered Merchandise